remko/waforth/src/waforthc/README.md

     : SAY_BYE ."
 Bye" CR ;
     Compilation is not available in native compiled mode

-Instead of an interactive shell that accepts user input, you can also tell `waforthc` to make the executable run a fixed script when it is started:

-    $ waforthc --output=hello --init=SAY_HELLO hello.fs↩
-    Compiling word...
-Compiled!
-Running compiled word from within compiler: Hello, Forth

-    $ ./hello↩
-    Hello, Forth

 ## How it works

+The `waforthc` compiler ([`waforthc.cpp`](https://github.com/remko/waforth/blob/master/src/waforthc/waforthc.cpp)) works as follows:

 - `waforthc` runs an embedded [WAForth WebAssembly module](https://github.com/remko/waforth/blob/master/src/waforth.wat) using the
   [WABT](https://github.com/WebAssembly/wabt) reference WebAssembly interpreter, with the given Forth input program as input.
-- WAForth will generate new WebAssembly modules for each compiled word.
+- While interpreting/compiling, WAForth generates new WebAssembly modules for each compiled word.
 When a new generated WebAssembly module is loaded into the WebAssembly runtime, `waforthc` keeps track of the raw binary form of the word.
-- When WAForth is finished running the input program, some state is queried from the runtime, so it can be restored later:
+- When WAForth is finished running the input program, some state is extracted from the runtime, so it can be restored later:
-    - The pointer to the dictionary entry of the compiled word (aka `latest`).
+    - The current pointer to the dictionary entry of the compiled word (aka `latest`).
     - All the data between the initial data stack pointer and the current data stack pointer (which includes new dictionary entries, new strings, and any data stored in the data area)
-- A new WAForth WebAssembly module is created, which replicates the state of the runtime after running the input program:
+- A new WAForth WebAssembly module is constructed, which replicates the state of the runtime after running the input program:
     - The IR representation of the embedded WAForth module is loaded using WABT's module reader
     - The IR representation of every raw binary WebAssembly module generated during compilation is loaded using WABT's module reader.
 Every module contains 1 function (with 1 corresponding entry into the shared table).
     - The function and table entry of each of these modules are appended to the WAForth module.
       The index of the function is updated accordingly in the new module
-    - A data segment is appended to the module, containing the entire data stack portion recorded after compilation
+    - A data segment is appended to the new WAForth module, containing the entire data stack portion recorded after compilation
-    - The global variables that contain the end-of-datastack pointer (`here`) and the pointer to the latest dictionary entry (`latest`) is updated
+    - The initializer expression of the global variables that contain the end-of-datastack pointer (`here`) and the pointer to the latest dictionary entry (`latest`) are updated to reflect the new values
-- The resulting WebAssembly module (containing the entire WAForth system, including all the newly compiled words and strings) is converted to
+- The resulting WebAssembly module (containing the entire WAForth system, including all the newly compiled words and data) is converted to
   C using WABT's WebAssembly-to-C convertor.
-Some auxiliary files are also generated to provide implementations of the I/O methods, and to drive the core's run loop.
+A [C runtime file](https://github.com/remko/waforth/blob/master/src/waforthc/rt.c) is also generated to provide implementations of the I/O methods, and to drive the core's run loop.
   If an initial program is given to `waforthc`, this is also included statically into the source code, and used as the input for the new
   WAForth system (instead of the default, standard input).
 - The resulting C program is compiled into a native executable using the platform's C compiler (`gcc`).